phototaxa/ABI-2024-training/Git_Cheatsheet.md

 give me the changes of the textfile in this hash can also get commit hash with the web interface, histre and use the URL

+## git checkout main

+Show contents of your main head

+## git checkout hashnumber

+show versions of a specific alteration/ update^

 ## cat GitCheatsheet.txt

  show the textfile in bash